-The first step to launching a website of any kind is to find a host (someone to store your website and keep it online) and choose a domain name (the site link where you’ll send people to find you, i.e. “MoneyNomad.com”).
+The first step to launching a website of any kind is to find a host (a company to store your website’s data and keep it online) and choose a domain name (the site link where you’ll send people to find you, i.e. “MoneyNomad.com”).

 Choosing a host for your website

-After trying several different hosting services, the one I am most happy with is iPage.com.
-Not only can you purchasing hosting for under $30/year – but the service includes a FREE domain name ($10-15 value) and $100+ in free advertising credits across Google, MSN, and Facebook – a great way to get the word out on your new site!
-Finally, you can host unlimited domains.
-Which means, if you decide to setup another website later, all you have to pay for is the domain name.
+After trying several different hosting services, the one I am most happy with is Bluehost.
+Not only do they offer affordable hosting – but the service includes a FREE domain name ($10-15 value).
+Using that link will also get you free WordPress installation.
+Also, several of the Bluehost plans offer unlimited domains.
+This means, if you decide to start another website later, all you have to pay for is the domain name.

 Choosing a domain name